danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

-## step 2 : Running the RealSense camera node
+## Step 2 : Running the RealSense camera node

 **This step is relevant only if you chose to use the official ReslSense ROS wrapper**